Referee

 The scorer must indicate the proper server order and correct any incorrect server.
 A scorekeeper's errors in service order are to be corrected when the fault is discovered, with no penalty to either team.

-Volleyball Canada, 16U and younger competitions, receiving serve or a first contact with an overhand motion using the fingers (volleying/setting) is not permitted, regardless of the quality of the contact.
-The first referee will use the "double-contact" signal to indicate this infraction.
+Receiving serve or first contact with an overhand motion using the fingers (volleying/setting) is not permitted, regardless of the quality of the contact.

 Sitting Volleyball Rulebook